 Updated by Linode

 pgAdmin is a free, open source PostgreSQL database administration GUI for Microsoft Windows, Apple MacOS X and Linux systems.
-It offers excellent capabilities with regard to database server information retrieval, development, testing, and ongoing maintenance.
-This guide will help you get up and running with pgAdmin on Windows, providing secure access to remote PostgreSQL databases.
-It is assumed that you have already installed PostgreSQL on your Linode VPS in accordance with our PostgreSQL installation guides.
+It offers database server information retrieval, development, testing, and ongoing maintenance.
+This guide will help you install pgAdmin on Windows, providing secure access to remote PostgreSQL databases.
+It is assumed that you have already installed PostgreSQL on your Linode in accordance with our PostgreSQL installation guides.

 Visit the pgAdmin download page to obtain the most recent version of the program.
 Save the installer to your desktop and launch it.
 You’ll be greeted with the following screen; click “Next” to continue.